tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_Welcome.md

 If time remains, ask students emotionally guided questions to get a feel for their current emotional state and give them a space to address any points of excitement, interests, and/or concerns.

+* **Machine learning** can be used to automate financial pipelines, forecast time series data and market volatility, predict fraud, analyze sentiment and parse documents, and automate day trading and make investment recommendations.
+But what exactly is **machine learning**?

+  * **Answer** Machine learning is an approach to programming that leverages libraries that provide statistical algorithms and libraries.
+The machine learning community has developed tried and tested statistical libraries (like **scikit-learn** and **imbalanced-learn**) that offer statistical functions for algorithmic and statistical modeling.

 * Last week, you used time series analysis techniques to forecast market returns and volatility.
 This week we will be exploring **classification** and predicting categorical outcomes.
 What are you excited about to learn next?

   * **Answer** How to use a **classification** model to predict fraudulent transactions